 Always remember to practice long ibuki in private, because it looks silly to non-karateka.

 Short ibuki is an implied part of every karate technique.
 As such, when kata directions refer to “ibuki breathing,” they are calling for long ibuki.
 Short ibuki is a quick energy breath used during punches, kicks, and blocks to generate snap.
 With practice, you can develop your sense of timing to optimize snap by coinciding the end of your short ibuki breath with the instant that a technique makes impact.

 From a ready stance, enter a state of near-total relaxation.
 (Only the unconscious are completely relaxed.)
 Sharply and audibly exhale as you simultaneously tense every muscle, then immediately return to near-total relaxation an instant later.
 Short ibuki is quite literally, the 1-second version of long ibuki.

 [video of short ibuki from the fronts ans side]

 Short ibuki is has defensive applications, and it should be trained until it becomes a reflex action whenever an opponent hits you, or when you complete a breakfall.
-If you exhale at the moment of impact, you can’t have the wind knocked out of you, because the wind isn’t there.
-Likewise, tensed muscles can act as armor plating, which offers some protection to your squishy internal organs.
-This is the basis behind Iron Shirt Qigong, and boxer’s conditioning regimen.
+By exhaling at the moment of impact, you can’t have the wind knocked out of you, because the wind isn’t there.
+Likewise, tensed muscles act as natural armor plating, which offers some degree protection to your squishy internal organs.
+This is the basis behind Iron Shirt Qigong, and the Western boxer’s conditioning regimen.